Opinion | Liz Cheney nails the truth about ‘the Putin wing of the GOP’

 This sort of anti-globalist preening raises a question: If not an international response to Putin, what “tougher” unilateral one does Cotton have in mind?

-Even worse, let’s recall Cotton’s reaction to the impeachment of Trump for withholding military aid to Ukraine in 2019 to strongarm Zelensky into helping him get reelected.
+Even worse, let’s recall Cotton’s reaction to the impeachment of Trump for withholding military aid to Ukraine in 2019 to strong-arm Volodymyr Zelensky into helping him get reelected.
 Trump’s alignment with Putin led him to oust the U.S. ambassador to Ukraine, put his personal lawyer in charge of Ukraine policy, and echo Russian propaganda that Ukraine interfered in the 2016 election.

 Yet Cotton ridiculed the very idea that this was a scandal.
 He laughably insisted that all Trump had done was “briefly pausing aid to Ukraine” to secure a “corruption inquiry” — as if that were a laudable goal — after which Trump oh-so-innocently “released” the aid.